YTomar79/symqnet_quantum/README.md

-# SymQNet
+# SymQNet: Amortized Acquisition for Low-Latency Adaptive Hamiltonian Learning

-**Amortized adaptive Hamiltonian learning for transverse-field Ising models.**
+This repo contains the code, raw CSVs, and results for "SymQNet: Amortized Acquisition for Low-Latency Adaptive Hamiltonian Learning" (arXiv:2606.12808v3).
+Submitted to QCE QCRL Workshop 2026.

 SymQNet is a reinforcement-learning policy that chooses adaptive quantum measurement actions to estimate Hamiltonian parameters.
 It amortizes the cost of adaptive experimental design: once trained, it selects near-optimal measurements in a single forward pass, where classical online Bayesian design (BALD, Fisher-greedy) must solve an expensive optimization at every step.
-The policy targets the scaling-relevant regime where that per-step optimization becomes the dominant bottleneck.

 ## Key result